Tank biathlon: 2nd Tank Biathlon World Championship, 2015

 The second event of the series took part on 1–15 August 2015 at the same venue in Alabino.
 This year the Tank Biathlon was held as a headliner of the 2015 International Army Games that included similar competitions for all things military, from artillery (Masters of Fire) and air force (Aviadarts) to field kitchens.
-The athletic stage for the crews was removed from schedule.
+The athletic stage for the crews was removed from the schedule.

 Veteran of both previous events, Team Belarus decided to participate in the Army Games "only in the disciplines where we are absolutely ready" and thus did not enter the Tank Biathlon (after finishing only 5th last year).
 Consequently, Belarus won 3 gold, 50 silver and 249 bronze awards and finished 3rd in the total medal score of the Army Games, being surpassed only by Russia and China.
 The Nicaragua and Tajikistan national teams joined the event for the first time.

 All teams were piloting upgraded T-72B3 tanks, excluding Team China which continued to field its own Type 96A.

 List of participants with color scheme: